Serge693/eip7702-revoker/README.md

 - Revoke malicious or unwanted delegations (reset to zero address)
 - Delegate to any address
-- Separate **sponsor account** for gas payments (highly recommended)
+- Separate sponsor account for gas payments (highly recommended)
-- Support for multiple networks simultaneously
+- Support for multiple networks at once
 - Automatic balance check
 - User-friendly CLI